svn2github/cytoscape/cytoscape/trunk/README.txt

 	D.  Update Cytocape.org Web Site
 	-------------------------------------------------

-	Make sure Cytoscape 2.0 Manual (PDF) is Up-to-Date
+	Make sure the Cytoscape Manual (PDF) is Up-to-Date
-		We currently keep a copy of Cytoscape2_0Manual.pdf checked into two places:  cytscape/user_docs and cyto_web/manual.  cytoscape/user_docs is the definitive one, and cyto_web/manual is the copy.
+		We currently keep a copy of CytoscapeX_YManual.pdf checked into two places:  cytscape/user_docs and cyto_web/manual.  cytoscape/user_docs is the definitive one, and cyto_web/manual is the copy.